-The Job Specification
+The Job and Container Specifications

-Each job run by Maelstrom is defined by a job specification, or "job spec" for short.
-Understanding job specifications is important for understanding what's going on with your tests, for troubleshooting failing tests, and for understanding test runners' configuration directives and maelstrom-run's input format.
+Understanding job and container specifications is important for understanding what’s going on with your tests, for troubleshooting failing tests, and for understanding test runners’ configuration directives and maelstrom-run’s input format.

 This is what the JobSpec looks like: